Name

 Wartime Service

-He was born and went to the Western Front in April 1917.
+He went to the Western Front in April 1917.
 He joined the 8th Battalion of the Norfolks and was given the Regimental Number 27321.
 He was killed in action during the time that the Battalion was part of the 53rd Brigade in the 18th (Eastern) Division of the XIX Corps of the 5th Army in the Second Battle of Passchendaele during 3rd Battle of Ypres.

 The 18th Division had been heavily engaged in the area of Poelcappelle from the 22nd October 1917 onwards.